Venera 7

 Venera 7 (Венера-7) was a Soviet spacecraft, part of the Venera series of probes to Venus.
-When it landed on the Venusian surface on 15 December 1970, it became the first spacecraft to soft land on another planet and the first to transmit data from there back to Earth.
+When it landed on the Venusian surface on 15 December 1970, it became the first spacecraft to execute a successful soft landing on another planet and the first to transmit data from there back to Earth.

 Design

 The lander was designed to be able to survive pressure of up to 18 MPa and temperatures of 580 °C. This was much greater than what was expected to be encountered but significant uncertainties as to the surface temperatures and pressure of Venus resulted in the designers opting for a large margin of error.
 This degree of hardening limited the amount of mass available for scientific instruments both on the probe itself and the interplanetary bus.
 The interplanetary bus carried a solar-wind charged-particle detector and a cosmic-ray detector.
 On the lander were temperature and pressure sensors as well as an accelerometer to measure atmospheric density.
 The probe also carried a radar altimeter.